aymarc/Sendmail_With_PHPMailer/readme.md

 ## Add a template
 * You can grad an email template here  https://unlayer.com/templates
 * The one in this sample project was downloaded from https://unlayer.com/templates
-* for any given template modify the body and ensure to put as function parameters any dynamic value that will figure in your template
+* For any given template modify the body and ensure to put as function parameters any dynamic value that will figure in your template
 * Every image in your template must have a valid public url.
 Meaning one should be able to grab the link and view it in the browser